Ratings agency says the risk of a slow and progressive erosion in government deposits is on the rise

 Liquidity is tighter in Oman than in the rest of the Gulf because of its higher dependence on oil and the reliance by banks on government deposits, according to Moody’s.
 Its sovereign debt is rated junk by all three major credit assessors.

-Moody’s also said banks are likely to pay more for local currency deposits, increasing their loan rates, lending more selectively, and raising foreign-currency funding.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Moody’s also said banks are likely to pay more for local currency deposits, increasing their loan rates, lending more selectively, and raising foreign-currency funding.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.